Hasil-Sharma/multiclient-http-server/README.md

 # Multiclient-HTTP-Server
 HTTP Server written in C which supports multiple client connections.
 Program handles multiple clients via forking, and while children are processing the requests parent process is available to accept other connections.
-Program also supports keeping the connection alive for a given time period, after which the server gracefully shutdowns.
+Program also supports keeping the connection alive for a given time period, after which the child handling request gracefully shutdowns.

 To build the server run : make all
 To start the server run : "./run_server"